aceeason/MIST4610groupproject/README.md

 Query 1 lists all patients in the Telehealth Clinic that visited during the month of March while also having a billing amount higher than the overall average billing amount in the system.

+This query allows management to see which patients received more complex care.
+We are assuming that the higher the bill, the more tests or complex care that is required for a patient.
+Management can then be involved in more care by having a dedicated care coordinator that knows all about the patient's case to assign the correct specialists, routine follow-up checks, and daily health problems.

 ## Query 2
 ![Query 2](Query2.png)